FZambia/reborn/readme.md

 make stop
 ```

-You need to have `docker` and `docker-compose` installed.

 Open http://localhost:10000/ - it should show login screen.
-You need a user account.
+You now need a user account.
 To create user:

 ```
 make createsuperuser
 ```

 And then use its credentials to proceed to app.
 In admin interface (http://localhost:10000/admin/) you can also create new users.

-SQLite database will be created inside `./data` directory - this dir is mounted volume to container so database is persistent.
-It's git-ignored.
+SQLite database will be created inside `./data` directory - this directory is a mounted volume to container so database is persistent.
+Like configuration file it's git-ignored.

 ### Loaders

-Reborn has built in loaders for Reddit and Hacker News.
+Reborn has builtin loaders for Reddit and Hacker News.

 To enable Reddit loader add to config: